VedantSinghThakur21/SimpleThreadsJava/README.md

 📂 Project Structure
 Java-Threads-Demo/
-├── Main.java                   // Starts all threads
+├── Main.java                   # Main entry point; initializes and starts all threads ├── threads/

-├── threads/
-│   ├── PrintNumbers.java       // Prints numbers from 1 to 5
+│   ├── PrintNumbers.java       # Thread that prints numbers from 1 to 5

-│   ├── PrintCharacters.java    // Prints characters A to E
+│   ├── PrintCharacters.java    # Thread that prints characters A to E

-│   └── PrintMessage.java       // Prints a message five times
+│   └── PrintMessage.java       # Thread that prints a message five times

-└── README.md                   // Documentation
+└── README.md                   # Project documentation

 ---